Constitution of the New York State Young Democrats

 Section 3.1.
 Removal.

 In order to be removed from office, the impeached state committee member shall have the right to a trial to be held no less than twenty (20) days and no later than forty-five (45) days following passage of said impeachment resolution.
-The trial, convened by the State Executive Committee, shall be chaired by the Legal Director or, in the case of the Legal Director being impeached or if the Legal Director is unavailable, the trial shall be chaired by a non-voting state committee member appointed by the President.
+The Legal Director shall preside over the trial or, in the case the Legal Director is impeached or the Legal Director is unavailable, a non-voting state committee member appointed by the President and approved by a majority vote consisting of all the State Executive Committee shall preside.
 The accused shall have the right to present witnesses in their defense, cross-examine the witnesses for the prosecution and to be represented by counsel.
 An impeached state committee member shall be removed from office only upon a two-thirds (2/3) vote of the state executive committee.

 Section 1.
 Constitution and Bylaws.

 The Constitution and Bylaws shall be published on the New York State Young Democrats website and shall be generally available upon request.

 The Current Operating Budget and Financial Disclosure Reports Filings, which are filed with the State Board of Elections, shall generally be made available upon request by any member of the State Executive Committee.
 After June 1, 2020, the report shall be published on the New York State Young Democrats website and shall include a detailed accounting of all donations received by the New York State Young Democrats and disbursements made by the New York State Young Democrats.
 The failure to deliver or make the Current Operating Budget available for inspection at the most recent Financial Disclosure at two consecutive State Executive Board meetings shall be grounds for automatic impeachment at the third consecutive meeting of the State Executive Board where the budget report remains unavailable.

 Article X – Amendments